 A lot of parents come to us, and they tell us that the other parent is not following the Parenting Orders, and they want to know what their options are to protect their rights.

-Recently, I had a case where the children were supposed to come back from California after seeing their father for Christmas on a flight from Denver two days before school was supposed to begin.
-Mom went to the airport at DIA to pick up the children, and Father did not put the kids on a plane and, in fact, sent Mom a text message saying, “The kids are staying with me.”
+Recently, I had a case where the children were supposed to come back from California after seeing their father for Christmas on a flight from Florida two days before school was supposed to begin.
+Mom went to the airport to pick up the children, and Father did not put the kids on a plane and, in fact, sent Mom a text message saying, “The kids are staying with me.”